 Bottom line: We’re building out a capability for investors to assess portfolios based on characteristics instead of factors.

 We started this discussion about factors vs characteristics by highlighting the perpetual debate regarding the value premium–risk or mispricing?
 We introduced an alternative way of viewing the world via characteristics-based asset pricing.

 The main takeaways are the following:

 - When assessing the returns to value paper portfolios, sorting on either factors or characteristics yielded a similar result from a CAGR and ex-post factor loading perspective.
-Thus, examining current characteristics of portfolios is not a bad idea.
+Thus, examining the current characteristics of portfolios is not a bad idea.

-- We walked through an example of a value fund and highlighted our Visual Active Share tool, which allows investors to visually view underlying stocks along different characteristics.
+- We walked through an example of a value fund and highlighted our Visual Active Share tool, which allows investors to view underlying stocks along different characteristics.

 In the end, factor investing is more art and less science.

 |↑1||Note — a 4th explanation of the value premium is that it was a chance result, and is unlikely to be found out of sample.
 However, the out-of-sample data contradicts this idea.
 Value and Momentum have been found to work (almost) everywhere.|